 Erik & Phillippa: Part 3 – a Life with Infertility

 Three years have passed since we got engaged and swapped our bikes for cars.
 We still don’t have the children we dream about having.
+We are still struggling with infertility.

+Infertility isn’t easy.
 I am tired of hearing about all my friends who can get pregnant just by “looking at each other”.
 I stopped being happy on their behalf.
 Phillippa stopped having the interest to attend all the christenings we were invited to.

 I didn’t mind all the babies around me.
 It is pretty hard to be mad at a baby.
 For me, it was all the successful pregnancies that were bothering me.